Environmental Engineering MSc

 Overview

-Environmental engineers create the infrastructure, technologies and policies.
-They are at the heart of a healthy sustainable society.
-You'll study how to apply scientific and engineering principles.
-This will help protect the environment and public health.
+Environmental engineers create the infrastructure, technologies and policies that are at the heart of a healthy, sustainable society.
+You'll study how to apply scientific and engineering principles to resolve environmental challenges and help protect the environment and public health.

 You'll learn how to: